legal resources necessary to hold negligent facilities accountable.

 The survey team observed the hallway at 9:45 AM on May 12, 2016, when a "wheelchair stored against the wall [was] next to the Nurse's Station obstructing access to the handrail.
 At the same time, a wheelchair leg rest and armrests were noted to be "in a pile on the floor near the exit door."
 During an interview with the facility Director of Nursing twenty-five minutes later, it was "confirmed that the hallway should be free of obstruction to the handrails."

 If you and your family have concluded that caregivers victimized your loved one while living at Taos Retirement Village, contact the Taos nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Taos County victims of mistreatment living in long-term facilities including nursing homes in Taos.
+Our network of attorneys fights aggressively on behalf of Taos County victims of mistreatment living in long-term facilities including nursing homes in Taos.

 Our nursing home abuse attorneys can represent your loved one injured by the inappropriate actions of the facility and staff.
-Our law firm will work on your behalf to ensure your family receives sufficient financial compensation to recover your damages.
+Our network of attorneys will work on your behalf to ensure your family receives sufficient financial compensation to recover your damages.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let our team begin working on your behalf now to ensure your rights are protected.